Icinga/icingadb-web/README.md

 If you ever wanted to perform really big bulk acknowledgements or downtime schedules, now is the time for it.
-Simply filter for the hosts or services you want to operate on and then select *Continue with filter*.
+Simply filter for the hosts or services you want to operate on and then click on the little forward icon on the right.
 No more *shift-click* nightmares!
 (Which are still possible, for the die-hard)

 ![Continue With Preview](doc/res/continue-with-preview.png)